kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 ### kubectl Plugin

-To avoid making direct changes to kubectl, we can instead offer a plugin with this proposed functionality for users migrating to SSA to install.
+To avoid making direct changes to kubectl, we can instead offer a plugin with this proposed functionality for users migrating to SSA to install with krew.

 Pros
 1. Can be maintained by API-machinery